rsc-pl/Xenoblade-2-Unburger/README.md

 - Restored the World Tree's floor names to their original Talmudic references (names of Heavnes) - Vilon, Rakia, Shehaqim, and Zebul - rather than the Western localization's star-based naming system.
 - Implemented proper waapuro romaji for character names, precisely - respecting long vowels (e.g., "Menou" instead of "Meno") - this is crucial as these can represent entirely different names in Japanese
 - Restored all instances of Hana's transformation names (e.g., "Judgement Day (JD)" instead of the localizer's "invention" - "Quantum Technochampion")
-- Restored Nia's authentic characterization of Zeke, including her turtle-themed nicknames and related wordplay (such as kameatama)
+- Restored Nia's authentic characterization of Zeke, including her turtle-themed nicknames and related wordplay (such as kameatama/turtlehaed)
 - Added all original Japanese honorific suffixes (-san, -sama, -chan, -kun).
 This was a massive undertaking but rather essential for Xenoblade 2, as these suffixes are frequently used as characterization devices.
 The game makes numerous references to otaku culture, even featuring scenes where Homura and Hana simulate Maid Cafe interactions - contexts where these honorifics are crucial to the scene's meaning.
 If the patch would apply to Xenoblade 1 or Xenoblade 3 - I would rather not undertake this dispatch, because there this aspect does not play such an important role to spend really a lot of time to search and restore every honorific in the dialogue.

 ### Technical Breakthroughs